Eid al-Adha 2027: The Festival of Sacrifice

 Eid al-Adha coincides with the completion of the Hajj pilgrimage in Mecca.
 Even Muslims not performing Hajj observe the day through prayer, the sacrifice of an animal (Qurbani), and celebration with family.

-Dates are calculated automatically and may vary by ±1 day.
-Always confirm with your local religious authority.
+Eid al-Adha 2027 falls on Tuesday, May 18, 2027.
+Dates are based on astronomical calculations and may vary by ±1 day — always confirm with your local religious authority.

 Traditions & Observance